How to Increase Protein Intake

 Don’t wait until dinner to start eating your protein, ensure that you’re including a source of protein at breakfast, lunch, and dinner.
 Although you can certainly create a healthy breakfast without a ton of protein, if you’re trying to increase your protein intake neglecting to include it in your morning meal will leave you playing catch up all day long.
 Instead, ensure that all of your meals include a source of protein to help ensure you’re reaching your protein target by the end of the day.

-4. Eat a savoury breakfast.
+4. Eat a savory breakfast.

-Generally speaking, savoury breakfasts tend to be higher in protein than sweet ones.
+Generally speaking, savory breakfasts tend to be higher in protein than sweet ones.
 By opting for eggs, sausages, turkey bacon, smoked salmon, tofu scramble, cheese, or a combination of them, you’ll likely consume more protein than you would opting for a bowl of cereal, a fruit smoothie, or toast with jam.
 With that being said, if you prefer a sweet breakfast, that’s not a problem, just do your best to be strategic and look for ways to boost the protein intake with foods such as yogurt, milk, nuts, or nut butter.
 In fact, there are plenty of high-protein breakfast foods you can include in your morning meal.

 5. Eat your protein first.

 When it’s time to eat, focus on eating your protein first.
 That is not to say you need to eat your entire protein source before you eat anything else, you can enjoy bites of everything along the way, but do your best to ensure that you’re finishing your protein before you get too full.
-If you leave your protein until the end of your meal you’ll risk filling up on the other stuff, and risk leaving some of the much-needed protein on your plate.
+If you leave your protein until the end of your meal you’ll risk filling up on the other stuff and risk leaving some of the much-needed protein on your plate.

 6. Prioritize animal protein over vegetarian protein.

 Although both animal and plant proteins are highly nutritious and can and should be included in a healthy diet, gram per gram, animal sources of protein are more concentrated sources of protein and can, therefore, more easily and quickly increase your daily protein intake.
-Animal protein sources, such as meat, poultry, and seafood, are primary sources of protein, meaning they contain more protein than carbohydrates or fat, while plant proteins, such as beans, lentils, nuts are seeds, are primary sources of another macronutrient.
+Animal protein sources, such as meat, poultry, and seafood, are primary sources of protein, meaning they contain more protein than carbohydrates or fat, while plant proteins, such as beans, lentils, nuts, and seeds, are primary sources of another macronutrient.
 On average, beans and lentils have a 3:1 ratio of carbohydrates to protein, while nuts and seeds have a 2:1 ratio of fat to protein.
-(6)(7) Although some plants do contain protein, gram per gram and calorie per calorie, animal proteins have higher levels of protein so prioritizing animal protein sources can help to increase your protein intake.
+(6)(7) Although some plants do contain protein, gram per gram, and calorie per calorie, animal proteins have higher levels of protein so prioritizing animal protein sources can help to increase your protein intake.